RedTurtle/collective.portaltabs/README.txt

 TODO
 ====

-* Simplify creation of tabs that simply are links to site contents
-* Make possible for non-Manager users to handle tabs
-* Block users from creating TAL/Python expression if you don't want
+* Block users from creating TAL/Python expressions if you don't want
 * Tests

 Bug report and feature request